-Inspector/Technician Access Code Changes
+Inspector/Repair Technician Access Code

+Changes

 Please contact your local field office.

-A list of the field offices and their telephone

-numbers is located in Appendix D.
+A list of the field offices and their telephone numbers are located in Appendix B.

-Please direct technical or informational questions to your local BAR field office.
-A list of the field offices and their telephone numbers is located in Appendix D.
+Please direct technical or informational guestions to your local BAR field office.
+A list of the field offices and their telephone numbers are located in Appendix B.